cyclr/docs/pages/v2/04-embedding/05-marketplace/05-marketplace-callbacks.md

 <section class="card">

 ## Cross domain issue in Internet Explorer
-Internet Explorer 10 doesn’t allow you to use window.opener.postMessage()from a page that’s on a different domain to the opener.
+Internet Explorer  doesn’t allow you to use `window.opener.postMessage()` from a page that’s on a different domain to the opener.
 You can avoid this problem in two ways.

 ### Proxy iFrame